jerome-auguste/sdp-student-admission/README.md

 **TODO**: Update this section if the generator is changed (eg. for noise control)

 1. Install `requirements.txt` in your `Python` environment
-2. Place a `gophersat.exe` binary file in the root folder of the project
+2. Place the `gophersat.exe` binary file in the root folder of the project
 3. Run the command `python ./main.py [optionnal kwargs]`

 Optionnal arguments you can pass in `main.py`: